 At the end of the day, communities must come together to help teens understand that what they see or hear about in the media is not always positive, and educate them on remaining healthy amidst mixed messages.

-At Lead Recovery Center we offer individualized programs for young men transitioning from unhealthy environments, to help them develop skills for a new life.
+At Lead Recovery Center we offer individualized programs for young adults transitioning from unhealthy environments, to help them develop skills for a new life.
 Contact us to find out what we can do for you.